alatiera/gnome-podcasts/CONTRIBUTING.md

 Running the tests requires an internet connection and will download some files from the [Internet Archive](https://archive.org/).

 The test suite sets a temporary sqlite database in the `/tmp` folder.
-Due to that it's not possible to run them in parallel.
+Due to that it's not possible to run them in parallel, unless you've installed [nextest](https://nexte.st/).

 In order to run the test suite use the following: `meson test -C _build`